culer5/Website_Optimization/README.md

 #### Part 2: Optimize Frames per Second in pizza.html

-To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
+To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or lower.
 You will find instructive comments in main.js.

 The code review identified the following areas to correct: querySelectorAll is slower than getElementsByClassName, so they've been switched in main.js move variables out of the for loops to reduce the number of times the DOM was touched so I moved that in the resize pizza function and the update positions function.
+ In addition, I inlined the critical CSS

  #### Acknowledgments:
  Learn Javascript Visually by Ivelin Demirov